martinpitt/umockdev/README.rst

 - Recording and replay of evdev input events using the evemu events format (https://github.com/bentiss/evemu/blob/master/README.md).
 Unlike recorded evdev scripts these are architecture independent and human readable.

+- Mocking of files and directories in /proc

 Other aspects and functionality will be added in the future as use cases arise.